HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 SETBACKS

-buildings and structures within a district and landmark, especially in a cVrDrnenja| or residential area.
+buildings and structures within a district and landmark, especially in a commercial or residential area.

 Buildings within a residential area were sited to provide front and side open spaces between neighbors, thus

-resulting infront, side and rear yards
+resulting in front, side and rear yards

 The relationships between buildings, landscaping features and open space should be preserved.
 Avoid